tuaris/kdstratum/README.md

 - `-s <IP:PORT>`:  change the stratum server address
 - `-e <EXTRA_DATA>`: change the extra data
 - `-d`: show debug output

+## Known Limitations

+Unfortunately this server was written before ASIC's where made available for Kaspa mining, therefore it lacks proper support for ASIC's.

+If yo uare a rust developer and are familiar with the changes needed to make this software ASIC compatable, please open a PR with your contributions.